mberacochea/MetaGOflow/docs/index.rst

 based on the user's settings.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` instructions for the project.

 .. image:: images/pipeline.png
    :width: 500